jolynch/website/content/drafts/semver_must_evolve.md

 =======================================

-Both of these problems can be remedied with a simple evolution to `SemVer` in which we eliminate the major version entirely.
-Package names are sufficient to indicate an API has changed.
+Both of these problems can be remedied with a simple evolution to `SemVer` in which we only use the major version to signal stability rather than A. Package names are sufficient to indicate an API has changed.
 For example, `elasicsearch5` is the python library that functions with the Elasticsearch server version 5.
 Applications such as Elasticsearch or Cassandra release named packages that unambiguously